Tarang TV

-Tarang Television, commonly known as Tarang TV, is an Odia-language based general entertainment television channel.
+Tarang TV, commonly known as Tarang Television, is an Odia-language based general entertainment television channel.
 Based in Bhubaneswar, India, it is owned by Odisha Television Ltd. Tarang is a digitally encrypted 24x7 Odia entertainment channel.
 It gives viewers family entertainment ranging from family shows to period drama and reality shows.
 Tarang TV's programming is targeted towards family audiences.

 Tarang started broadcasting in 2008 as the third general entertainment channel in the language, its name means "wave" in Hindi.
 On 30 May 2023, Arun Ghosh was appointed its head of content, having moved from Zee's regional office in Kerala where he acquired films for the network.